 So, in 1989, the Texas Legislature completely re-wrote the Texas Workers’ Compensation Act.
-And that same year, Texas employers developed the first occupational injury benefit plans.
+And that same year, Texas employers developed the first occupational injury benefit programs.
 Almost overnight, Texas employers had three options:

 - Opt-in to Workers’ Compensation – Texas innovation and competition has created one of the best-performing workers’ compensation systems in America.

-- Opt-in to Texas Injury Benefit Plan – A responsible alternative to Texas workers’ compensation that has proven to deliver better medical outcomes, improved benefits and cost savings, and meets 10 essential standards to earn the QCARE designation.
+- Opt-in to Texas Injury Benefit Program – A responsible alternative to Texas workers’ compensation that has proven to deliver better medical outcomes, improved benefits and cost savings, and meets 10 essential standards to earn the QCARE designation.

 Thirty years later, the Texas workers’ compensation system is one of the most respected, high-performing programs in America.
 Seventy-two percent of Texas employers have workers’ compensation coverage and 28% of Texas employers do not.
-But a very high percentage (94%) of all Texas workers are covered by either workers’ comp or an injury benefit plan.
-To date, Texas injury benefit plans have:
+But a very high percentage (94%) of all Texas workers are covered by either workers’ comp or an injury benefit program.
+To date, Texas injury benefit programs have: